 “Why do we desire, above all other things, that which has the greatest power to destroy us?”

 Now this book suffers from two factors which made it hard for me to decide how I felt about it.
-One was the romance, which already spells trouble given that this is a fantasy romance novel, was a classic case of instalove.
-When romance is the central theme of the story I need to be convinced, and the book just didn’t do that for me, even by the end of the novel.
+One was the romance, which already spells trouble given that this is a fantasy romance novel.
+It was a classic case of instalove, and when romance is the central theme of the story I need to be convinced – the book just didn’t do that for me, even by the end of the novel.
 I liked both Isobel and Rook and wanted to root for them, but the romance between them felt a little forced.

 The other issue I had was the basis for the plot itself, as outlined in the synopsis.
 Isobel paints human emotion in Rook’s eyes and is taken captive to stand trial, which sounds a bit lame and apparently was just a shaky excuse as the trial and punishment part gets dropped almost immediately.
 From there the reason the two travel together seems unclear and the middle part of the book dragged a little bit.

 While An Enchantment of Ravens wasn’t a stellar read for me, it was still fun, fast, and broke my reading slump.
 I’m happy that I read it and I think it could be a favorite for the right readers, especially those that are into fantasy romance novels such as the A Court of Thorns and Roses series.
 Rogerson has potential to be great and I’d be more than happy to read more of her books in the future.

 Publisher: Margaret K. McElderry Books